Gloeotrichia

 Gloeotrichia is a large (~2 mm) colonial genus of Cyanobacteria, belonging to the order Nostocales.
-The name Gloeotrichia is derived from its appearance of filamentous body with mucilage matrix.
+The name Gloeotrichia is derived from the appearance of the filamentous body with prominent mucilage matrix.
 Found in lakes across the globe, gloeotrichia are notable for the important roles that they play in the nitrogen and phosphorus cycles.
-Gloeotrichia are also a species of concern for lake managers, as they have been shown to push lakes towards eutrophication and produce deadly toxins.
+Gloeotrichia are also a genus of concern for lake managers, as they have been shown to push lakes towards eutrophication and to produce potentially deadly Microcystin-LR.

 Morphology

 Spherical colonies of radiating straight trichomes (filaments without sheaths).
 Each trichome has an akinete as the basal cell near the center of the colony.
 Akinetes if present are adjacent the heterocyst.
 The primary morphology is trichomous (filamentous without sheaths), the secondary is colonial.

 The mucilaginous sheath is top short at the apex.
 Heterocysts are usually spherical in appearance.
 Trichomes are tapered at the apical region.
 Vegetetive cells are shorter and barrel shaped.
 The sheaths are firmly attached at the basal region.
 Sex organs are absent.